Tied-Lora: Enhancing parameter efficiency of LoRA with weight tying: Experiments

 \subsection{Implementation Details}

 We use the open-source NeMo Framework to implement all the algorithms presented in this paper.
-Our implementation is publicly available through the NeMo GitHub repository.\footnote{\url{https://github.com/NVIDIA/NeMo/tree/adithyare/vera}} All training routines were run for $2k$ max steps, but training was terminated sooner using early stopping with a patience of $10$ to prevent overfitting.
+Our implementation is publicly available through the NeMo GitHub repository.\footnote{\url{https://github.com/NVIDIA/NeMo/tree/adithyare/vera}} We set max training steps to $2k$, but training was terminated sooner using early stopping with a patience of $10$ to prevent over-fitting.
 We trained all configurations using AdamW optimizer~\citep{loshchilov2017decoupled} with a weight decay of $0.01$ and a cosine learning rate schedule with $50$ warm-up steps.

-For each Tied-Lora method we tried two learning rates, a high rate of $1e-4$ and a low learning rate of $1e-5$.
-While the ``typical'' range of the low-rank dimension $r$ is $4-16$ we find that some complex tasks benefit from higher $r$ so we trained all our models with a wide range of $r \in \{2,8,32,128\}$.
+For each Tied-Lora method we tried two learning rates, a high rate of $1^{-4}$ and a low learning rate of $1^{-5}$.
+While the ``typical'' range of the low-rank dimension $r$ is $4-16$ we find that some complex tasks benefit from higher $r$ so we trained all our models with a wide range of $r \in \{2,4,8,\ldots,128\}$.
 Each task was trained with a global batch size of $256$ and a validation check interval of $30$ steps.
 The only exception was the IWSLT translation dataset for which we set global batch size and validation check interval of $1024$ and $60$ respectively.
 No extensive hyper-parameter search was conducted.

-During inference, we used greedy-decoding to generate the models' predictions with a limit of $500$ tokens.
+We used greedy-decoding to generate the models' predictions with a limit of $500$ tokens.